Sports Therapy Career Facts

 - Deep Tissue and Neuromuscular Therapy

 - Eastern Theory and Practice

 - Applications of Sports Therapy

 These courses are designed to equip you to pursue a career in Sports Therapy, and will guide your next steps while fostering personal and professional development.

 How Fremont Can Help

 If you like sports and enjoy helping people, a career in sports therapy could be right for you.
 To become a Sports Therapist, you’ll need a minimum of an associate’s degree in sports therapy or a related field.
-Fremont College is well-known for a handful of credible and reputable degrees, one of which is a Sports Therapy degree.
-In order to begin your journey to becoming a Sports Therapist, Fremont College offers an Associate’s Degree which can be earned in only 15 months.
+Fremont University is well-known for a handful of credible and reputable degrees, one of which is a Sports Therapy degree.
+In order to begin your journey to becoming a Sports Therapist, Fremont University offers an Associate’s Degree which can be earned in only 15 months.
 This is the perfect start to get you well on your way in the field of Sports Therapy, and will be an excellent foundation as you step into even higher levels of education.
-With an Associates degree from Fremont College in this field, you will be able to pursue specialized jobs as a Rehabilitation Therapist, Medical Massage Therapist, Team Sports Therapist, Health Club Trainer, or Physical Therapist Aide.
+With an Associates degree from Fremont University in this field, you will be able to pursue specialized jobs as a Rehabilitation Therapist, Medical Massage Therapist, Team Sports Therapist, Health Club Trainer, or Physical Therapist Aide.
 Once you have your degree from Fremont, you may begin to enter the exciting field of Sports Therapy and gain experience and hands-on practice with a variety of sports message techniques.
-Contact the experts at Fremont College for more information today!
+Contact the experts at Fremont University for more information today!